Ä¢¹½ÊÓÆµ

 Overview

 Tioga is a very small city located in the state of North Dakota.
 With a population of 2,097 people and just one neighborhood, Tioga is the 43rd largest community in North Dakota.
-Tioga has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Tioga was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Tioga economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Tioga, where the median household income is $62,315.00.

 Occupations and Workforce

-When you are in Tioga, you'll notice that it is more blue-collar than most other communities in America.
-35.94% of Tioga’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Tioga is a blue-collar town, with 35.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Tioga is a city of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Tioga who work in office and administrative support (20.44%), teaching (15.23%), and community and social services (7.82%).

 Also of interest is that Tioga has more people living here who work in computers and math than 95% of the places in the US.